endojs/endo/packages/ses/README.md

 ### Compiled modules

-Instead of the `StaticModuleRecord` constructor specified for the SES language, the SES shim uses compiled static module records as a stand-in.
+Instead of the `ModuleSource` constructor specified for the SES language, the SES shim uses compiled static module records as a stand-in.
-These can be created with a `StaticModuleRecord` constructor from a package like `@endo/static-module-record`.
+These can be created with a `ModuleSource` constructor from a package like `@endo/static-module-record`.
-We omitted `StaticModuleRecord` from the SES shim because it entrains a heavy dependency on a JavaScript parser.
+We omitted `ModuleSource` from the SES shim because it entrains a heavy dependency on a JavaScript parser.
-The shim depends upon a `StaticModuleRecord` constructor to analyze and transform the source of a JavaScript module (known as an ESM or a `.mjs` file) into a JavaScript program suitable for evaluation with `compartment.evaluate` using a particular calling convention to initialize a module instance.
+The shim depends upon a `ModuleSource` constructor to analyze and transform the source of a JavaScript module (known as an ESM or a `.mjs` file) into a JavaScript program suitable for evaluation with `compartment.evaluate` using a particular calling convention to initialize a module instance.